Home » Garden » Cut Flower Gardening FAQs: Answers to Your Most Burning Questions

 • You can use a floral frog, floral tape or even scotch tape to help keep the flowers sturdy in the arrangement.
 If using tape create a grid pattern, then drop your flowers in.

-How to Keep Fresh Flowers Longer
+Preserving the Beauty: How to Keep Cut Flowers Fresh Longer

 Now that we’ve grown and made a gorgeous flower arrangement, how do we keep fresh cut flowers longer?
+Follow these simple tips to prolong the life of your fresh cut flower arrangements.

-• Prepare Each Flower for the Arrangement
+• Prepare each flower for the arrangement

-• Keep the Water Clean
+• Keep the water clean

-• Remove Wilted Blooms and Petals
+• Remove wilted blooms and petals

-Our eyes are always bigger than my stomach when it comes to growing plants and flowers, but trust me when I tell you, the larger the garden the more work it is.
+If you are just starting out with cut flower gardening, my best advice is to start small, get your feet wet, and build some confidence.
+Our eyes are always bigger than our stomachs when it comes to growing plants and flowers, but trust me when I tell you, the larger the garden the more work it is.

 And if you are a beginner gardener or new to cut flower gardening, starting with a smaller garden will help manage the beds better, grow plants with more confidence, and enjoy the experience more.

+Thanks so much for growing stuff with me!
 I hope you found these tips on cut flower gardening for beginners helpful.

 See you in the garden.